-1) Check for smooth operation to each position.

-2) Check that the lever cannot be moved to the reverse position unless the pull-ring is pulled up.3) Check that the lever can be moved to the reverse position when the pull-ring is pulled up.
+- 1) Check for smooth operation to each position. - 2) Check that the lever cannot be moved to the reverse position unless the pull-ring is pulled up. - 3) Check that the lever can be moved to the reverse position when the pull-ring is pulled up.

-53.CRUISE CONTROL
+54.CRUISE CONTROL

-Operate the cruise control system.
+After starting the engine, operate the cruise control system.
 Check that the system is activated and deactivated correctly.